-Photographs- Troop photographs are available for approximately \$9.
+Photographs- Troop photographs are available for approximately \$10.
 Photographs are available for pick-up on Friday afternoon only.
 Photos will be taken at Pine Point when unit is called down for medical re-checks.
 (East Lodge if the weather is inclement).
+Photos will be handled by Tops Photography and will be ordered and paid for at the time the photo is taken.